xpack/es6-promisifier-js/README.md

 ## An ES6 promisifier wrapper

-A module with support to wrap standard Node.js callback functions into ES6 promises.
+A module providing a class with a static function to wrap standard Node.js callback functions into ES6 promises.

 ## Prerequisites